 Featuring New Attributions, Discoveries, and Never-Before-Presented Works, Renaissance Builds on Colnaghi’s Legacy of Bringing Early Italian Masterpieces to U.S.

-This November, audiences will have the once-in-a-lifetime opportunity to experience rare and newly discovered masterworks by some of the greatest artists of the Italian Renaissance, including Donatello, Tintoretto, Antonio Lombardo, and Benedetto da Rovezzano, in a special exhibition at Colnaghi New York.
+Starting this month at Colnaghi, audiences will have the once-in-a-lifetime opportunity to experience rare and newly discovered masterworks by some of the greatest artists of the Italian Renaissance, including Donatello, Tintoretto, Antonio Lombardo, and Benedetto da Rovezzano, in a special exhibition at the gallery’s New York space.
 Featuring five exquisite sculptures— including a recently rediscovered terracotta bust by Donatello—alongside a newly attributed portrait painting by the great Venetian master Jacopo Tintoretto, the exhibition marks a rare occasion in which such a significant number of museum-quality works from the Italian Renaissance will come to the market at one time.

 On view in New York from November 5, 2021, through February 2022, Renaissance builds on Colnaghi’s longstanding history of bringing great masterworks from the Italian Renaissance to the United States.
 The special presentation provides a prelude to Colnaghi’s forthcoming collaborative exhibition with Venetian Heritage, which will open at the Ca’ d’Oro in Venice in April 2022, coinciding with the Venice Biennale.